GrigorisVasileiou/Client-Server-chat-University-Project/README.md

 # Client-Server Chat University Project

-This project was developed as part of a Computer Networks university course.
+This project was developed as part of Distributed Systems university course.

 It implements a TCP client-server chat application in C using POSIX sockets and pthreads.
 The project was completed in multiple stages, gradually extending the functionality from a simple request-response protocol to a multithreaded chat server supporting multiple clients.